Mercurius, God of the Agora – a portrait in sequins

 Now, let’s just for fun assume the Juggler’s table should have another wooden leg, that it is indeed modelled on an embalming table with leonine features and that it displays tools related to the ‘opening of the mouth.’

 Where would we then look for the missing leg?
 Only the Conver-type decks give us a proper clue [addendum: Dodal also] – the Strength lion’s single leg having a distinctly wooden look and no paw.
-(Always thought it a rather canine-looking lion).
-In other TdM decks, it has normal, lion forepaws, which, nevertheless is a hieroglyphic feature, based on Horapollo.
+It is most likely a printing mistake, but it is curious, since XI is the partner of I. In other TdM decks, the lion has normal, lion forepaws, which, nevertheless is a hieroglyphic feature, based on Horapollo.

 The missing leg and the opening of the mouth

-The Pythagorean rule informs us that every 4th card is also a first.
-1 was considered masculine/solar and 2, feminine/lunar.
+The Pythagorean rule informs us that every fourth card is also a first.
+1 was considered masculine/solar (the monad, not a true number) and 2, feminine/lunar (the first, true number).
 3, while odd, fiery and therefor technically ‘masculine,’ creates the first enclosed space (triangle/womb), so it is actually a combination of masc/fem (the Mercurial, creative magic of the trinity need not be re-explained here).
 11 is two 1s or 1+1=2, the lunar partner to the solar Juggler.

-I’ll discuss the 2s in my next post, but let the image below, from the Catacombs of Kom El Shokafa, where Egyptian and Greco-Roman mysteries meet, serve as a preview.
+I’ll discuss the 2s in another post, but let the image below, from the Catacombs of Kom El Shokafa, where Egyptian and Greco-Roman mysteries meet, serve as a preview.

 Where did you get that hat?
 Gorgoneion as ‘death face’ of the Sun